NgocVuMinh/Rosalind-problems/README.md

 # Rosalind-problems
 My solutions to bioinformatic problems on https://rosalind.info/about/.
-Updating every week
+Updating every week.